 Inspired by the research of psychology professor Angela Duckworth, grit is widely considered an important predictor of success and performance.
-It has two main components: “consistency of interest” and “perseverance of effort.”
-It’s not just about being resilient in the face of failure; it’s also about having deep commitments that you remain loyal to over several years.
+It has two main components as defined by Duckworth and Quinn in 2009: “consistency of interest” and “perseverance of effort.”
+It’s not just about being “resilient in the face of failure, but also about having deep commitments that you remain loyal to over many years,” says Duckworth.

-I, too, tried to stay super-focused at several phases in life.
-Burning the midnight oil at medical school in my second year, spending inordinate amounts of time on clinical units at the beginning of my psychiatry residency, and excluding one of my favorite hobbies—music—from what seemed like an already too diverse life when I was one of the pioneers in the field of neurocoaching.
+I, too, tried to stay super-focused during several phases in my life.
+Burning the midnight oil at medical school in my second year, spending inordinate amounts of time on clinical units at the beginning of my psychiatry residency and excluding one of my favorite hobbies—music—from what seemed like an already too-diverse life when I was one of the pioneers in the field of neurocoaching.

 Collectively, we seem to have bought into this—indeed, it’s a hallmark of the American “bootstrapping” mantra.
 As alluring as this motivational concept may be, all that glitters is not gold.
-Glitter, though, it does, and we’re enticed by this.
+Yet glitter it does, and we’re enticed by this.

 In fact, humankind has a long history of valuing grit, beginning with the ancient Greeks.
 They regarded physical wandering as “uncivilized.”
 They would have been enthralled by the “stay put” mentality of grit.
 And productivity mavens of the Industrial Revolution were likewise arduously devoted to the hypnotic trance of line-worker thinking: the easy-to-imagine trudge that underscores the appealing simplicity of grit.

 Regardless, with the current changes in the nature of work and the need to reclaim your much more interesting humanity, it might be time to snap out of this trance.
 In my opinion, it’s time for greedy grit to share the stage with “unfocus” so your full human power can be expressed.
 Here’s how: